Layout usability

 Mobile Responsiveness

 Mobile devices often require more fluid layouts due to varying screen sizes.
-Responsive design techniques adjust layouts based on screen dimensions, ensuring a seamless experience across devices.
+Responsive Design techniques adjust layouts based on screen dimensions, ensuring a seamless experience across devices.

-Example: A website may display items in a single-column layout on mobile to enhance readability, while using multiple columns on desktop.
+Example: A website may display items in a Single-Column Layout on mobile to enhance readability, while using multiple columns on desktop.
 Using media queries in CSS allows for these adjustments.

 css